umd-lib/archelon/README.md

 while all other environments will log at the INFO level.
 To change this, set the `RAILS_LOG_LEVEL` environment variable in your `.env` file.

-In the developlment environment, the log will be sent to standard output and the "log/development.log" file, as is standard in Rails application.
+In the development environment, the log will be sent to standard output and the "log/development.log" file, as is standard in Rails application.

 In production, set the "RAILS_LOG_TO_STDOUT" environment variable to "true" to